trevbhatt/trevbhatt.github.io/scooter_project.md

 <img src='images/3_forecasts.png'>

 ##### Daily Dashboard
-Finally, the distribution can be made into a daily dashboard that shows where in the prediction period the forecast was made, the percent distribution and the number of scooters to deploy for a given fleet size.
+The distribution can be made into a daily dashboard that shows where in the prediction period the forecast was made, the percent distribution and the number of scooters to deploy for a given fleet size.
 Figure 16 shows an example of this dashboard.

 <img src='images/figure_16a.png'>
 <img src='images/figure_16b.png'>